E-Commerce M&A Case Studies

 The Growth of E-Commerce

-Over the past decade, e-commerce has revolutionized the retail landscape.
-The convenience of online shopping, coupled with advancements in payment systems and logistics, has driven exponential growth.
-Global e-commerce sales surpassed $5 trillion in 2023, and this growth shows no signs of slowing.
-With intense competition, companies turn to M&A as a means to secure market leadership and innovation.
+Over the past decade, e-commerce has reshaped the retail landscape.
+The convenience of online shopping, combined with advances in payment systems and logistics, has supported sustained growth.
+Global e-commerce sales surpassed $5 trillion in 2023, underscoring the scale of this shift.
+Online channels now represent an increasing share of total retail sales, reflecting a clear change in consumer behavior.

 Why M&A Matters in E-Commerce